 Dried lumber is stored in protected areas before planing.
-Within the Planermill Building, dried lumber is planed and trimmed.
+Within the Planer Mill Building, dried lumber is planed and trimmed.
 The lumber is then graded, packaged, and placed in storage for loading and shipping off site.
-The Planermill Building is equipped with a dust handling system meeting National Fire Protection Association combustible dust standards.
-Planermill shavings and sawdust are collected by a cyclone venting through a baghouse (SN-21).
-Woodwaste from the planermill processes are collected in a woodwaste storage bin, as an Insignificant Activity, where it is then loaded onto a truck and shipped off-site.
+The Planer Mill Building is equipped with dust handling systems (SN-21 and IA-13) that meets National Fire Protection Association combustible dust standards.
+Planer Mill shavings and sawdust are collected by a cyclone venting through a Planer Mill Baghouse (SN-21).
+The particulate emissions from the trimsaw and grinder hog are collected by the Planer Mill Trim Cyclone (IA-13).
+The woodwaste from the Planer Mill processes are pneumatically collected into a woodwaste storage bin, where it is then loaded onto a truck and shipped off-site.
+Emissions from the woodwaste storage bin are estimated as an Insignificant Activity.